-Requests permission to use location services while the app is in the foreground.
+Requests the user’s permission to use location services while the app is in use.

 - iOS 8.0+

 - watchOS 2.0+

 You must call this method or

 request before you can receive location-related information.
 You may call